laurentganne/ystia-heappe/doc/tosca_intro.md

 A **Relationship Template** specifies the occurrence of a relationship between nodes in a Topology Template.
 Each Relationship Template refers to a Relationship Type that defines the semantics of the relationship (properties, attributes, interfaces).

-In addition workflows (sometimes called plans) describe how the orchestrator will administrate the TOSCA application.
+In addition **workflows** (sometimes called plans) describe how the orchestrator will administrate the TOSCA application.
+A workflow is a collection of steps, a step can be a state change, the execution of a node interface, etc...
+And a step can be dependent on other steps.

 TOSCA specification defines normatives types, for which Ystia provides a built-in implementation, and from which the node types you will write will derive.